 However, the most interesting portion of the presentation came as a result of audience participation.

-Like so many timeshare presentations do, the speaker asked members how much we currently spend per year on travel accommodations.
+Like many timeshare presentations, the speaker asked members how much we currently spend per year on travel accommodations.
 I foiled his plans by saying I spend next to nothing by redeeming points (which he tried to counter by saying I must spend a ton my credit cards to do so), but another family stated they spend around $2,000 a year.
 The speaker used that number to make the claim that over the course of 30 years that family will have spent $60,000 on travel accommodations and at the end have nothing to show for it.

 He went on to compare staying in hotels to renting while becoming an owner was akin to buying a house because at the end of the day it’s something you own (although it was never explained how owning gave you an asset that could be utilized in any way other than travel).

 The point of all this is to convince people that they’re spending all this money on travel and have nothing to show for it whereas buying into WorldMark ownership will not only give them something to show for their money but will allow them to travel more.

 The last part of the presentation was spent giving examples of what you could do with your credits.
 The examples were based on a 35,000 credit package, which I later found out was one of the higher-tiered packages, and, thus more expensive.
 Using a higher-priced package for examples is a common tactic, as the buyer begins to picture themselves utilizing that package long before they know the price.

 Finally, the presentation ended with a video of testimonials from current owners, all of which said they’d gone into the timeshare presentation with no intention to buy but are now happy with their decision to buy.

 After the presentation, I headed back to the table with my representative to discuss the questions I had.
 Along with answering my questions, it was at this time that the representative began asking about my travel and travel tastes, getting a feel for whether or not they were compatible with the program.